Do They Speak English in French Immersion?

 When considering French immersion, especially for adult learners, several concerns often arise.
 Here, we address these worries and explain how Real French tackles them to ensure a successful and enriching experience.

-A common concern among adult learners is whether French immersion teachers will be able to provide sufficient support in English when needed.
-At Real French, all our instructors are not only native French speakers but are also proficient in English.
-This means they can seamlessly transition between languages to ensure you understand complex concepts or provide reassurance when you encounter difficulties.
-Whether it’s during a challenging grammar lesson or a cultural discussion that requires deeper explanation, our teachers are equipped to guide you effectively.
+A common concern among adult learners is whether French immersion teachers can provide enough support in English when needed.
+At Real French, all instructors are native French speakers and proficient in English.
+They switch between languages where needed, so complex concepts or moments of difficulty are not lost in translation.
+A challenging grammar lesson or a cultural discussion that needs deeper explanation: the teaching adapts to where you actually are.

 Commitment Level